tomas-fryza/avr-course/labs/05-adc/README.md

 3. IMPORTANT: Rename `LAB5-ADC > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-4. Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/05-adc/report.md) to your `LAB5-ADC > test > README` file.
-Rename this file to `README.md`, ie add the extension `.md`.
+4. Right-click on project name and create a new file `README.md`.
+Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/05-adc/report.md) to your `LAB5-ADC > README.md` file.

 <a name="part2"></a>